Atlanta Apartment Fire Lawsuit

 In addition to landlords and building owners, other parties may share liability for the cause of an apartment building fire.
 If the fire was set intentionally, the arsonist may be liable for the victim’s damages.
 Also, if a defective product caused the fire, the product’s manufacturer may share in the liability for damages.

-Schedule a Free Consultation with Our Atlanta Premises Liability Lawyers Today
+Schedule a Free Consultation with An Atlanta Premises Liability Lawyers Today

 When a fire occurs in Dekalb County, the people responsible for the fire must be held accountable.
-Our legal team will not stop until we pursue every legal option to recover compensation for your injuries and damages.
+A legal team will not stop until we pursue every legal option to recover compensation for your injuries and damages.